spamsch/screen-time-manager-for-windows/README.md

 # Screen Time Manager

 A Windows parental control application for managing children's screen time.
 The application runs quietly in the system tray and enforces daily time limits with customizable warnings.
+This is a solution that works on any Windows PC.
+It does not require Family Controls or Google Family Link.
+It just works.

+I built this because I did not want to create a separate account for my kid.
+Also, he is sometimes on my Windows laptop and needs time control there too.

+This solution is not safe for tech savvy kids as they can shut down the application through the task manager.
+But this can be solved in a future version.

 ---